-Sawdust firing is a similar process.
-Its typically done in a barrel or an old burnt out kiln.
-At first glance it appears to be a completely random technique yielding unpredictable and uncontrollable results.
-But in fact, the shape of the form, the texture of the clay surface, and the application of glazes can all help to create various effects within a single piece.
+Sawdust firing is a modern take, though its typically done in a barrel, or an old burnt out kiln.
+At first glance it appears to be completely random yielding unpredictable and uncontrollable results.
+But, in fact, the shape of the form, the texture of the clay surface, and the application of glazes can all help to create a variety effects within a single piece.

 Loading the kiln is quite simple.

-Various items may be attached to each piece including foil, banana skins (for the potasium), wire wool and copper, to name but a few.
-In addition, oxides and salt may be added to the sawdust when loading the kiln to add subtle colour to the pots.
+Various items may be attached to each piece including foil, banana skins (for the potassium), wire wool and strands of copper, to name a few.
+In addition, oxides and salt may be added to the sawdust when loading the kiln to give some subtle colour to the pots.

 When a sawdust kiln has finished burning and the pots are cool they are washed to remove ash, and set aside to dry.
 At this point waxes and polishes may be used, but often the results stand on their own.